Toma Ikuta: Career

-Ikuta has his own mobile diary J-web named Tomagoto (Toma's words).
-Then temporary, the J-web went by the names Tomagoto, Tomagoto Hyper, and Tomagoto Neo, before officially becoming a permanent J-web on December 15, 2007.
-Aside from the J-web, he also has his own corner on Wink Up Magazine titled Ikuta Toma no Ikita Kotoba (Toma Ikuta's Words to Live By).
+Ikuta had his own mobile J-web diary since 2005, named Ikuta Toma no Tomagoto (Ikuta Toma's Toma's words).
+The J-web went by the names Tomagoto, Tomagoto Hyper, and Tomagoto Neo, among others.
+Aside from the J-web, he also had his own corner on Wink Up Magazine titled Ikuta Toma no Ikita Kotoba (Toma Ikuta's Words to Live By).
 On this corner, he writes a one-page essay about things that interest him, as well as his daily experiences.
 Pictures taken from his own camera are included on the page.
-Ikuta was the male lead role for the manga Bokura Ga Ita where he played Yano and has a relationship with Yoshitaka Yuriko (Takahashi).
-The shoot for the movie started in May 2011, and was released as a two-part film in spring 2012.